yejune/ip-lib/README.md

 $range = \IPLib\Range\Pattern::parseString('::*');
 ```

-To parse an andress as a range:
+To parse an address as a range:

 ```php
 $range = \IPLib\Range\Single::parseString('127.0.0.1');